HVML/PurC/README.md

 ## Current Status

-This project was launched in Jan.
+This project was launched in June.
 2021.

 We welcome anybody to take part in the development and contribute your effort!